GrigorijSkult/PokerHandsComparingAlgorithm/ReadMe.md

 ## Testing and validation
 Main classes are covered with unit test.
-Project contains integration tests (with different poker combinations).
+Project contains integration tests with different poker combinations.
 Validation of input data is realized.

-## Project Status
-Comparing the strength of:

- - Texas Hold'em hands - _finished_;

- - Omaha Hold'em hands - _in progress_.